-Our common stock is listed on the Nasdaq Capital Market ("Nasdaq") under the symbol "BWV."
-The last reported sale price of the shares of common stock on Nasdaq on June 24, 2022 was \$2.55 per share.
+The common stock is listed on the Nasdaq Capital Market ("Nasdaq") under the symbol "BWV."
+The last reported sale price of the shares of common stock on Nasdaq on June 23, 2022 was \$2.36 per share.
 Our shares of common stock have experienced extreme volatility in market prices and trading volume since listing.
-From February 18, 2022 (the date our shares were initially listed on Nasdaq) to the date hereof, the market price of our common stock has fluctuated from an intra-day low on Nasdaq of \$2.16 on June 23, 2022 to an intra-day high of \$90.90 per share on February 22, 2022.
+From February 18, 2022 (the date our shares were initially listed on Nasdaq) to the date hereof, the market price of our common stock has fluctuated from an intra-day low on Nasdaq of \$3.26 on May 2, 2022 to an intra-day high of \$90.90 per share on February 22, 2022.
 By comparison, our initial public offering, which closed on February 23, 2022, was conducted at \$9.00 per share.
 During this time, we have made one announcement regarding certain research developments for our vaccine candidates.
 Notwithstanding the foregoing, since our initial public offering on February 18, 2022, there were no material recent publicly disclosed changes in the financial condition or results of operations of the Company, such as our earnings or revenue, that are consistent with or related to the changes in our stock price.
-The trading price of our common stock has been, and may continue to be, subject to wide price fluctuations in response to various factors, many of which are beyond our control, including those described under the heading "Risk Factors" in the Prospectus.
+The trading price of our common stock has been, and may continue to be, subject to wide price fluctuations in response to various factors, many of which are beyond our control, including those described under the heading "Risk Factors" beginning on page 12 of the Prospectus.

 Investing in our securities involves a high degree of risk.
-Please read the section in the Prospectus entitled "Risk Factors".
+Please read "Risk Factors" beginning on page 12 of the Prospectus.

 Neither the U.S. Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of the Prospectus or this prospectus supplement.
-Any representation to the contrary is a criminal offense
+Any representation to the contrary is a criminal offense.